prasanthpotturi/ApiLabsDemo/Labs/Lab 11 Flow Hooks/README.md

 * Go to [https://apigee.com/edge](https://apigee.com/edge) and log in.
 This is the Edge management UI.

-## Create a new Shared Flow, If this is already done as part of Lab 10: Shared flow then skip next section "Add shared flow to flowhooks"
+## Create a new Shared Flow
+## NOTE: If Shared Flow was already done as part of Lab 10: Shared flow then skip to next section "Add shared flow to flowhooks"

 * Open the Develop Menu from the left hand side navigation bar then click on the Shared Flow menu item.